Ravinder Singh (author)

 Ravinder Singh (born 4 February 1982) is an Indian software engineer and author of nine novels — I Too Had a Love Story, Can Love Happen Twice?, Like it happened Yesterday, Love Stories That Touched My Heart, Tell Me A Story, Your Dreams are Mine Now, This Love That Feels Right, Will You Still Love Me? and The Belated Bachelor Party.
 He started his career as an IT professional in Infosys.
 His girlfriend died in 2007 before they got formally engaged.
 He adapted his own story into his first novel I Too Had a Love Story which was published in 2008.
 Writing the book helped him cope with the tragedy in his life.
 This novel was reviewed by N R Narayana Murthy, Chairman Emeritus of Infosys Technologies, who called it "Simple, honest and touching".

 Early life

 Singh was born in a Sikh family in Calcutta, West Bengal and brought up in Burla, Orissa.
 He completed his schooling at Guru Nanak Public School, Sambalpur.
 He received a Bachelor of Engineering in computer science engineering from Guru Nanak Dev Engineering College in Karnataka.
-Then he moved to Bhubaneshwar to work at Infosys Technologies for five years.
 He did his MBA at Indian School of Business in Hyderabad.
 He was working as a Sr. Program Manager at Microsoft when he decided to become a full-time author.